gabriel-ferreira-da-silva/Decision-Tree-On-Titanic-Data/README.md

 # Decision-Tree-On-Titanic-Data
 This is a project for the inteligent system class.
+The assigment is to use and analise a scikit decision tree to process data.